Borealis-BioModeling/qspy/docs/model-components.md

 ## From PySB to QSPy: Building with Context

-At its core, QSPy builds on [PySB](https://pysb.org/), a Python-embedded domain specific language (DSL) for rule-based modeling.
-PySB defines models through components such as **Monomers**, **Parameters**, **Rules**, **Initials**, and **Observables**, which together specify the structure and dynamics of a biological system.

-QSPy preserves this foundational API while introducing a structured, context-based approach to model definition.
+At its core, QSPy builds on [PySB (Python Systems Biology modeling)](https://pysb.org/), a Python-embedded domain specific language (DSL) for rule-based modeling of biochemical systems.
+PySB models are constructed from core components such as **Monomers**, **Parameters**, **Rules**, **Initials**, and **Observables**.
+It adopts an object-oriented approach to model building, enhanced with syntactic sugar for automatic component registration (self-exporting) and a chemistry-inspired rule syntax based on [BNGL (BioNetGen Language)](https://bionetgen.org/).
+QSPy preserves this foundational API while introducing an alternative, structured, context-based approach to model definition.

-Instead of just writing all components imperatively at the module level, QSPy allows grouping them into **named contexts** using Python `with` blocks:
+Instead of directly initializing instances of component classes, QSPy allows grouping them into **named contexts** using Python `with` blocks:

 ```python
 with monomers():